 We encourage all survivors of power-based violence to seek medical attention.
 Medical attention can include treatment for injuries, STD/STI/HIV prevention and treatments, emergency contraception, crisis intervention, emotional support services, and sexual assault forensic exams.
 It is your decision to seek the medical treatments you are comfortable receiving.

 A sexual assault forensic exam (SANE exam) is used to collect evidence that police may use to make an arrest, and that prosecutors may used to seek a conviction.
 The exam is free and will not be billed to your health insurance.
 All costs are directly billed to the Massachusetts Attorney General's Victim Compensation and Assistance Division (VCAD).
-For more information about VCAD, click here.
+Read more about VCAD.

 You can complete a SANE exam without filing a police report.
 All kits in Massachusetts are saved and tracked so that survivors can take time to decide whether or not they wish to file a report.
 At the time of the exam, the medical professional facilitating the exam will complete a Provider Sexual Crime Report, which is shared with local law enforcement and sent to the Executive Office of Public Safety and Security.
-For more information about kit storage and tracking, click here.
+Read more about kit storage and tracking.

 You do not need to complete a SANE exam to receive medical attention.
 Survivors in need of injury treatment, STD/STI/HIV prevention treatments, and emergency contraception can receive those services in the emergency department.
 If you have reported the assault to law enforcement, VCAD will cover the cost of medical services.

 If you do not wish to report the assault to law enforcement, but still wish to receive medical attention, your health insurance will be billed.
 Note that the Patch Act protects your confidential health care information.
 Under this Act, your insurance’s explanation of benefits (EOB) can be sent directly to you, the patient, instead of the insurance subscriber.
 You might consider this option if you are concerned about confidentiality.
-For more information, click here.
+Read more about confidentiality.

 If your assault occurred within the last 5 days, our on-campus Health Services Office encourages you to visit one of the resources listed below, which are equipped with the services you need.
 Our health staff are here to help should you need follow-up care.